Home > Blogs > Advantages to Couples Jointly Owning Property

 Many banks and Private Lending Institutions PLIs give a discount on the interest rate on a home loan to women applicant.
 Lower interest promises more cost- friendly home loan repayment.
 Low interest rate will also lower down the monthly installment.
 The usual rate of concession on home loans for women in India is 0.05%.

-5. uccession:
+5. Uccession:

 The process of transferring property in India is a lengthy and time-consuming affair.
 A major reason for this is the struggle involved in the transfer of property rights when the owner of the property dies.
 These hassles are reduced if the property is owned jointly and one of the owners is still alive.